- Download our Shanghai Schools Guide

 As in other large cities in China, owning a car and driving in Shanghai is probably best avoided.
 The road system and traffic laws in this sprawling city are complex, while the public transport system is efficient and comprehensive enough that expats often won't need a car to get to where they want to go.

-Chinese traffic laws are often very different to Western ones and, as a result, it occasionally seems that there are simply no rules at all.
-Road deaths in China amount to about a quarter of a million people a year.
+Chinese traffic laws are often very different from Western ones and, as a result, it occasionally seems that there are simply no rules at all.
+Safety should be a concern of expats who plan to drive, as China has a high rate of traffic-related fatalities.
 Parking spaces are often impossible to find, and commuting in the never-ending rush-hour traffic is a nightmare best avoided, if possible.

 Those that do want to own and drive a car in Shanghai will need to get a driving licence for China.
 International Driver’s Permits (IDPs) are not recognised in mainland China, which means that foreign residents need to convert their home country driver’s licence or IDP to a Chinese licence.

-Usually, drivers need to successfully complete a theory test and physical test, and won’t actually need to retake their driver’s test.
-This can be done at a Chinese traffic department office and at some airports.
+Usually, drivers need to complete a theory test and physical test, and won’t need to retake their driver’s test.
+This can be done at a Chinese traffic department office and some airports.